Contact-Implicit Model Predictive Control: Controlling Diverse Quadruped Motions Without Pre-Planned Contact Modes or Trajectories: Implementation Detail for Motion Execution

-During the line search procedure in the forward pass, the initial roll-out state $\mathbf{\hat{x}}_0$ is determined along the step size $\alpha$ as follows: $\mathbf{\hat{x}}_0:=\mathbf{\tilde{x}}_0 \oplus (\alpha-1) \mathbf{\bar{f}}_0$, where it denotes the interpolation point lying between $\mathbf{\tilde{x}}_0$ and $\mathbf{x}_0$.
-If the roll-out trajectory is approved according to the acceptance condition, then the roll-out state $\mathbf{\hat{x}}_i$ is adopted as shooting state $\mathbf{x}_i$, and this entire process iterates until the gap is reduced to zero.
-This gap reduction is illustrated in Figure~\ref{figure:cifddp_gap_contraction} (a).
-Furthermore, the shooting state trajectory is updated along the iterations, observed in Figure~\ref{figure:cifddp_gap_contraction} (b).
-In each iteration, the optimizer incrementally adjusts the trajectory by pulling the 0 th shooting state $\mathbf{x}_0$ closer to the initial state $\mathbf{\tilde{x}}_0$, facilitated by the progressive modification using step size $\alpha$.
-Meanwhile, the other states are closely preserved to the state of the previous iteration, due to the feedback term that involves the gain K in equation~\eqref{eq:forward_FDDP}.
-Therefore, the contact modes are also implicitly guided to align with prior modes.
+A detailed process of gap contraction is presented in Figure~\ref{figure:cifddp_gap_contraction}.
+Figure~\ref{figure:cifddp_gap_contraction} (a) shows the dynamics gap at each MPC problem's initial and final iterations across the time steps.
+The detailed gap reduction process is illustrated in Figure~\ref{figure:cifddp_gap_contraction} (b).
+Furthermore, the shooting state trajectory is updated along the iterations, observed in Figure~\ref{figure:cifddp_gap_contraction} (c).
+In each iteration, the optimizer incrementally adjusts the trajectory by pulling the 0 th shooting state $\mathbf{x}_0$ closer to the initial state $\mathbf{\tilde{x}}_0$, facilitated by the progressive modification using step size $\alpha$, as shown in Figure~\ref{figure:cifddp_gap_contraction} (c).
+Meanwhile, the other states are closely preserved to the state of the previous iteration, due to the feedback term (gain K in equation~\eqref{eq:forward_FDDP}), implicitly guiding the contact modes to align with prior modes.

-In conclusion, during the initialization process, CI-FDDP prioritizes consistency with prior contact modes by trading off feasibility, thereby enhancing the robustness of initialization.
+In conclusion, during the initialization, CI-FDDP prioritizes consistency with prior contact modes by trading off feasibility, thereby enhancing the robustness of initialization.
 Conversely, CI-DDP risks deviating from prior contact modes and often diverges as a result, when integrating the state trajectory to achieve feasible initialization.
-In practice, CI-FDDP also manages unexpected slippage (Section~\ref{result_slip_recovery}), and conducts real-robot experiments despite model imperfections and state estimation uncertainties.
+In practice, CI-FDDP also manages unexpected contact events (Section~\ref{result_slip_recovery}), and conducts real-robot experiments despite model imperfections and state estimation uncertainties.